puma/puma/docs/compile_options.md

 # Compile Options

-There provide some `cflags` to change Puma's default configuration for C.
+There are some `cflags` provided to change Puma's default configuration for its C extension.

-## Query String
+## Query String, `PUMA_QUERY_STRING_MAX_LENGTH`

 By default, the max length of `QUERY_STRING` is `1024 * 10`.
-But you may want to adjust it to allow accept large queries in the GET requests.
+But you may want to adjust it to allow accept larger queries in GET requests.

-For manual install
+For manual install, pass the `PUMA_QUERY_STRING_MAX_LENGTH` option like this:

 ```
 gem install puma -- --with-cflags="-D PUMA_QUERY_STRING_MAX_LENGTH=64000"
 ```

-For bundler config
+For Bundler, use its configuration system:

 ```
 bundle config build.puma --with-cflags="-D PUMA_QUERY_STRING_MAX_LENGTH=64000"